 All exhibits must have been grown by the exhibitor as part of their current gardening 4-H project.
-Exhibitors should be knowledgeable about various aspects of the produce, including but not limited to different varieties, soil testing, fertilizers used, etc. Exhibits should be prepared according to the Illinois Vegetable Garden Guide website: https://extension.illinois.edu/gardening.
+Exhibitors should be knowledgeable about various aspects of the produce, including but not limited to different varieties, soil testing, fertilizers used, etc. Exhibits should be prepared according to the Illinois Vegetable Garden Guide: go.illinois.edu/4HVegetableGuide.
 Waxes and oils may not be used on vegetables or fruits.
 Any plant infested with insects will be removed from the exhibit area and will not be eligible for champion awards.
+General gardening advice and information can be found at: https://extension.illinois.edu/gardening.